QiliKiri/QiliKiri/README.md

 - 👋 Hi, I’m @QiliKiri.
-I'm a second-year university student.
+I'm a third-year university student.
 - 👀 I want to be a software engineer.<br><br>
 ### Skill:
 - Python
 - Java
 - HTML & CSS
 - Javascript
-- React
+- Vue 2

 <!---
 QiliKiri/QiliKiri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.